 The eligibility criteria and conditions under which funding may be considered are set out in the Motor Vehicle Compensation Scheme Legislative Instrument.Back to top

 What you can receive

-If you're eligible, we may be able to pay part of or the total cost of:
+If you're eligible, we may be able to pay a subsidy towards or the total cost of:

 We may also partly or entirely pay for: